garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 # Xata

-Comprehensive guide for connecting to a Xata Project from your DevBox.
+Comprehensive guide for connecting to a Xata Workspace from your DevBox.

 ## Architecture Diagram